 Allen Pope - Executive Secretary, International Arctic Science Committee

 Dr. Allen Pope is the Executive Secretary of the International Arctic Science Committee (IASC).
 He is excited to get to help Arctic scientists come together to make their work even more impactful and is coming to this new role after 3 years as a glaciologist at the National Snow and Ice Data Center (University of Colorado Boulder) and the Polar Science Center (University of Washington).

-In 2017 his top three goals are to:
+In 2017 his top three goals were to:

 - help Arctic scientists share their collaborations through a new IASC blog;

 - help IASC representatives better reach and communicate with their national constituencies; and

 - establish new action groups to broaden IASC’s reach and representation.

 Katie Pratt - Director of Communications, Deep Carbon Observatory

 Dr. Katie Pratt is the communications director for the Deep Carbon Observatory (DCO), an international program investigating carbon inside Earth, and works within an Engagement Team based at the University of Rhode Island’s Graduate School of Oceanography.
 Having spent more than three years working with a diverse Earth and life science community, she was looking at the fellowship year as an opportunity to share her experiences while learning from community managers working in different scientific disciplines.

 She was particularly interested in improving the international scope of DCO, working with early career scientists to enhance their career and professional development, and investigating the quantifiable effects of community building on scientists’ professional and personal growth.